buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

    Even though tag and release does not associate with real change it contains a change set.
 This change set has branch and revision properties with tag name as value.

-   These values can be utilized in buildsteps using interpolations, util.Interpolate("%(prop:branch)s") and util.Interpolate("%(prop:revision)s").
+   These values can be utilized in buildsteps using util.Property("branch") and util.Property("revision").

 .. warning::